 - Flexibility: High carbon steel easily forms into many shapes and sizes without breaking.
 Once in the configuration desired, apply heat-treat, and the steel will acquire “memory.”
 It maintains its shape even after being applied.

 - Ease of Assembly: Fasteners and other applications made from high carbon steel are engineered to fit with exactness.
 Removal and reapplication are repeatable.

 - Aesthetics: Because of the strength and durability of high carbon steel, parts and fasteners can easily be hidden to allow for aesthetic appeal without sacrificing strength.

 Here are only a few of the applications high carbon steel fulfills with consistent performance for the automotive industry:

 According to Castrigano, what makes high carbon steel ideal as a fastener for automobiles is its ease of assembly, strength, and durability.
 Clips made of high carbon steel can be snapped into place, and the assembled component removed and re-applied several times over the vehicle’s life.

 Why Choose High Carbon Steel for Auto Parts Manufacturing?

-“For safety features, like air bag clips, you need a fastener to have enough strength to hold that air bag in place,” says Castrigano.
-“You don’t want low carbon steel in that application because a low carbon steel, once the airbag explodes, would come out of the assembly.
-The pounds per square inch of force could unlatch the pillar covering into a passenger.
-A fastener made with high carbon steel holds the plastic panel on while allowing the airbag to expand quickly and come back.”
+You need a fastener with enough strength to hold safety features in place–like airbag retainer clips.
+Low carbon steel in that application could cause the retainer clips to fail and the airbag to come out of the assembly, creating a hazard that could be life-threatening.
+A fastener made with high carbon steel holds the plastic panel on while allowing the airbag to expand safely.